 Consider cloud-based data solutions or on-site data solutions such as NAS or SAN (which will be discussed below) to manage your data storage needs.

 Greater expectations for data and applications availability

 In the age of round-the-clock business operations, companies that aim to stay competitive are increasingly ranking their disaster-recovery and applications availability as one of their highest priorities--a situation that most often requires state-of-the-art, highest-speed networked storage solutions.

-Finally, corporations with highest-end storage needs, and the money to invest in storage infrastructure, are moving into storage area networks (SANs), of both the fast-but-pricey Fibre Channel variety, which is most popular just now, or the apparent network storage wave of the future, SAN over the ubiquitous IP protocol.
+SAN is typically accessed via fast-but-pricey Fibre Channel variety, which is most popular just now and the apparent network storage wave of the future, SAN over the ubiquitous IP protocol.
 Massive storage capabilities over the world's most global protocol?
 What's not to love.

 Data that doesn’t have to be accessed frequently can be archived on the cloud or other cheaper and more convenient modes such as disks.
 This way, you have access to the data if needed, but all of that data doesn’t need to take up precious space in your main storage systems or rack up cloud storage bills unnecessarily.
 Managing data efficiently is just as important as having continuous access.

 After careful evaluation, your company can determine how long data stays relevant and periodically archive data that isn’t frequently accessed, in a thorough organized manner.

 Data storage seems to be moving more towards storage via IP such as SAN or cloud-based data storage systems.
 These systems are more compatible with the current hybrid workplace model in place and have also allowed businesses to expand beyond physical borders.